uozuAho/open_spiel_playground/zmq_ttt/readme.md

 ```

 # performance
-- as you'd expect, this is _slow_.
+- as you'd expect, this is slow.
 Playing a local agent against a remote
   agent runs about 50-100 slower than two local agents.
 - using IPC vs TCP transports in ZMQ makes no difference

 # todo
 - cleanup, tests, 'harden'
   - handle bots in either order?
-  - handle two remote bots?
 - try random & mcts vs pandemic game
 - ideas to improve performance
   - more efficient (de)serialiser?